Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 How will you encourage your child to think about their thinking today?

-Children need our help teaching them how to melt school anxiety.
+Children need our help in teaching them how to melt school anxiety.
 The most common signs of school anxiety are a change in sleep patterns, physical symptoms like a change in appetite, or asking alot of what if questions.
 Here are three ways you can support your child and grow their self-confidence:

 1. Reframe “smart.”